juniorxxue/LCTI/impl_core/Poly/README.md

 * **Show detailed derivations**

-  Add `--drv` argument to print the full derivation tree:
+  Add the `--drv` argument to print the full derivation tree:

   ```bash
   cabal run Poly -- --drv A2        # Show derivation for A2